Ashab111/pafka/README.md

 - Currently, only the log files are stored in PMem, while the indexes are still kept as normal files, as we do not see much performance gain if we move the indexes to PMem.
-- The current released version (`v0.1.x`) uses PMem as the only storage device, which may limit the use for some scenarios that require a large capacity for log storage.
-The next release (`v0.2.0`) will address this issue by introducing a tiered storage strategy.
+- Release `v0.1.x` uses PMem as the only storage device, which may limit the use for some scenarios that require a large capacity for log storage.
+Release `v0.2.0` addresses this issue by introducing a tiered storage strategy.

 ## 5. Roadmap